 With the first successful applications in orthopedics (cartilage replacement) and heart surgery (heart valve implants), the immense possibilities of this technology became clear.
 In particular, the demonstration of the growth of implanted heart valves in the body of a child sheds light on completely new ways of tissue and organ replacement.
 However, there is a particularly high demand for regenerative therapy and replacement of degenerated tissue in the elderly, making the importance of tissue engineering particularly plausible in the context of an aging population.
 If the groups presented here initially focus on the organ systems heart-lung-vascular, ear, nose and throat (ENT)-neuro, and musculo-skeletal-dental, this does not preclude developments for other organs, where there is also a dramatically increasing need for tissue engineering products.

-Hannover is one of the leading groups worldwide in the tissue engineering of heart valves (WG Haverich/Hilfiker) and heart muscle tissue (WG Gruh/Martin).
+Hannover is one of the leading groups worldwide in tissue engineering of heart valves (AG Hilfiker) and heart muscle tissue (AG Gruh/Martin).
 In the field of heart valves, NIFE will expand the spectrum from pulmonary to aortic and mitral valves, especially with regard to biomechanical resilience and regenerative properties (WG RESPONSE).
 In the field of vascular tissue engineering (WG Aper/Wilhelmi), bioartificial vascular prostheses and patches based on xenogeneic and autologous fibrin scaffolds are being developed, test methods for immunological compatibility are being established and initial preclinical tests for selected products are being carried out.
-Furthermore, a working group (WG Goecke/Ramm) has been established at the NIFE site with the aim of enabling xenotransplantation of lungs from genetically modified pigs.
-For this purpose, among others, the systems and knowledge within the working group Ex-vivo Organ Perfusion (WG Wiegmann) are available.
-This group has set itself the goal of establishing, among other things, novel therapeutic approaches from tissue engineering and regenerative medicine on organs that are supplied with body-warm nutrient solution or blood outside the body in a physiological ex vivo environment and then testing these with regard to their functionality and safety in the integrated organ complex.
+Furthermore, a working group (AG Goecke/Ramm) has been established at the NIFE site with the aim of enabling xenotransplantation of lungs from genetically modified pigs.
+For this purpose, among others, the systems and knowledge within the working group Ex-vivo Organ Perfusion (AG Wiegmann) are available.
+This group has set itself the goal of establishing novel therapeutic approaches from tissue engineering and regenerative medicine on organs that are supplied with body-warm nutrient solution or blood outside the body in a physiological ex vivo environment and then testing them with regard to their functionality and safety in the integrated organ complex.
 Within the Wiegmann group, tissue engineering methods are also applied for the development and establishment of the biohybrid lung as a permanently applicable alternative procedure to lung transplantation, in particular for the biologization of so-called gas exchange membranes extracorporeal membrane oxygenators, which are analyzed in small and large animal models.
 Protection and regeneration by applying the principle of tissue engineering in the inner ear is the focus of the Warnecke group.
 The Heisterkamp group, (LUH, IQO) follows the interaction of experimental implants with surrounding tissues laser-optically in vivo.
 For future methods of 3D reconstruction of (cardiac and vascular) tissues, the already very successful joint work with the AG Chichkov, (LUH, IQO) but also the Rohde group (rapid prototyping) with Biochemistry (degradable biopolymers) will be of increasing importance.
 All these groups have so far worked at different locations in Hannover and will be supported in their collaboration by the spatial proximity in NIFE.
 A collaboration of experimental and clinical researchers with the breadth represented here and already proven deep expertise in tissue engineering has top national and international character.

 The goal of all working groups in the research area Tissue Engineering is to achieve faster development of a tissue substitute for corresponding therapy approaches through transdisciplinary approaches from different surgical departments such as cardio-vascular, ENT or dental-mouth-jaw (ZMK).
 The focus of the joint research and development is on strategies to generate tissue substitutes that are as close as possible to the native model, both structurally and functionally.
 This is achieved, among other things, by optimizing: